awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-webhooks-create-cfn.md

 To use AWS CloudFormation to create a webhook, update your template as described here\.<a name="proc-cfn-webhook-github"></a>

-**To add parameters and create a webhook in your template** **Note**
+**To add parameters and create a webhook in your template**

+We strongly recommend that you use AWS Secrets Manager to store your credentials\.
+If you use Secrets Manager, you must have secrets in your secrets manager\.
+For more information, see [ Using Dynamic References to Specify Template Values](https://alpha-docs-aws.amazon.com/AWSCloudFormation/latest/UserGuide/dynamic-references.html#dynamic-references-secretsmanager)\.
+**Important**
+When passing secret parameters, do not enter the value directly into the template\.
+The value is rendered as plain text and is readable\.
+For security purposes, do not use plain text in your CloudFormation template to store your credentials\.

 When you use the CLI or AWS CloudFormation to create a pipeline and add a webhook, you must disable periodic checks\.
+**Note**
 To disable periodic checks, you must explicitly add the `PollForSourceChanges` parameter and set it to false, as detailed in the final procedure below\.
 Otherwise, the default for a CLI or AWS CloudFormation pipeline is that `PollForSourceChanges` defaults to true and does not display in the pipeline structure output\.
 For more information about PollForSourceChanges defaults, see [Default Settings for the PollForSourceChanges Parameter](reference-pipeline-structure.md#PollForSourceChanges-defaults)\.

 1. In the template, under `Resources`, add your parameters: